Enselic/sequencediagram.io/README.md

 Here is a list of features that I plan on adding later, roughly sorted by descending priority.
 Contributions of any kind are very welcomed however!

-- Let the user specify if messages are synchronous (solid arrow head) or asynchronous (open arrow head)
 - Let the user add so called activation boxes to lifelines to represent processing
 - Support touch-based editing of diagrams in a good way (must not interfer with primary audience using mouse input however)
 - Support adding message in a single click-drag-release motion (click at start, release at end)